 Classes and Lectures

-Kelly has delivered presentations at universities like Cornell University, the University of North Carolina, Harvard, Macalester College, Scripps College, Boston College, Colorado State University, Hawaii Pacific University, and many others.
-With Peter Barnes she taught a course at Schumacher College in England entitled, “Can the Earth Survive Capitalism?
+Kelly has delivered presentations at universities, including Cornell University, the University of North Carolina, Harvard, Macalester College, Scripps College, Boston College, Colorado State University, Hawaii Pacific University, and many others.
+With Peter Barnes she taught a course at Schumacher College in England entitled “Can the Earth Survive Capitalism?
 Exploring Sustainable Economic Models.”
 With Fritjof Capra she taught a four-day residential program at Schumacher called “Business and Sustainability: From Complexity to Responsibility,” looking at systems thinking and its lessons for creating organizations that mirror life’s adaptability and creativity.

-Kelly served as Visiting Scholar at Ohio Wesleyan University, and was the Jean Kohr Visiting Lecturer at Hood College, among other university engagements.
+Kelly served as Visiting Scholar at Ohio Wesleyan University and was the Jean Kohr Visiting Lecturer at Hood College.
 At Dharma Field Zen Center in Minneapolis, Kelly taught classes on “A Zen Approach to Building a Just Economy” and “Dogen and Right Livelihood.”